smjb65/kia-nft/README.md

 📦 Blockchain / Smart Contracts

-All smart contract code and blockchain interactions are located in the hardhat-token folder.
-You can find: https://github.com/smjb65/hardhat-token.git
+All smart contract code and blockchain interactions are located in the hardhat-token folder .
+You can find:

+https://github.com/smjb65/hardhat-token.git

 ERC-20 token contract